B19 CZV OCULAR

 Moreover, B19 CZV OCULAR is safe enough even in adult cows, being the best prophylactic tool to control the disease in endemic areas through mass vaccination programs.
 When applied in young replacement heifers and combined with suitable diagnostic methods, it can be used successfully in test and slaughter eradication programs.

-Is the best prophylactic tool to control the disease in endemic areas through mass vaccination programs.
+The best prophylactic tool to control the disease in endemic areas through mass vaccination programs.

 B19 CZV OCULAR combines a perfect dissolution of the freeze-dried content with a suitable solvent (stained with Patent Blue V to better ensure correct application in the conjunctival mucosa) and the high dosage precision of the dropper, allowing easy vaccine application as a single drop placed on the corneal surface.